 Secure PaymentSpecialist contentious probate solicitors are engaged in all areas where there is a dispute surrounding the administration or distribution of a deceased’s estate.

-Contact UsContentious probate describes the broad area of law whereby one party challenges either the validity of a will, whether a will has made reasonable financial provision for someone or is challenging the behavior of parties involved in the administration of the deceased’s estate.
+Contentious probate solicitors work across the broad area of law whereby one party challenges either the validity of a will, whether a will has made reasonable financial provision for someone or is challenging the behaviour of parties involved in the administration of the deceased’s estate.

 Another separate challenge to a will is that it fails to make reasonable financial provision for a certain person who is connected to the deceased.

-A further area of challenge may be where the executors are not fulfilling their obligations in administrating the estate.
-This could be either by failing to act at all or by acting in a way that is not in the best interests of the beneficiaries of the estate.
+This could be either by failing to act at all or by acting in a way that is not in the best interests of the beneficiaries of the estate, in this case trust dispute solicitors are able to help with the legality.

 Bringing a claim of this nature by definition admits that the will is valid – the challenge is simply that the will in its present form is unfair.

-A successful challenge for reasonable financial provision will result in one or more of the existing beneficiaries share in the estate being reduced.
+A successful challenge for reasonable financial provision will result in one or more of the existing beneficiaries’ share in the estate being reduced; a challenge against the conduct of the executors could result in their removal.

-There are numerous grounds upon which probate can be claimed.
-One of the most obvious but simple is that the will which a party is seeking to prove is not in fact the deceased’s last will.
+One of the most obvious, is that the will which a party is seeking to prove is not in fact the deceased’s last will.

-In most contentious probate disputes, if someone doesn’t respond to a claim the court will list a hearing to determine what Order the Court should make.
+In most contentious probate disputes, if someone doesn’t respond to a claim the court will list a hearing to determine what order the court should make.

 Under the Inheritance (Provision for Family & Dependents) Act 1975 the claim is that the will fails to make “reasonable financial provision”.
 Unfortunately there is no science as to what that term means.
 It depends upon the status of the claimant to the deceased and thereafter all of the circumstances of the case including the size of the estate, the claimant’s circumstances and all of the other beneficiaries circumstances.